Mambo-Token/Solidcoins/China.md

 https://www.sealtracker.app/en/market/token/CHINA

 ...
-## Colateral of $China
+## Collateral of $China
 Sales funds are used to build up liquidity and collateral.
 $China is backed by $Kas (coming from sales or market maker actions)
 and it can be partially backed by top OG memecoins like $Nacho $Keke $Kasper $Jumbo and others.
 It's not excluded to take real trusted stablecoin as part of the collateral.
 At the time of writing December 2024, there is no trusted stablecoin yet on KRC-20.

-More infos follow soon.
+## The Logo of $China
+The logo is the well known and loved logograph 福 Fu, meaning blessing, happiness.

+## Roadmap
+If $China finds a broader acceptance we may go further with following:
+We plan to implement full DAO mechanisme once smart contracts are implemented in Kaspa.
+We plan to implement trading robots to buy up dips, if collateral allows.
+We plan to develop an automated fixed rates exchange between different solidcoins and stablecoins.